lifecompartmentalized/lifecompartmentalized.github.io/content/posts/notAboutIdentity.md

 This strategy of compartmentalization can only develop when trauma occurs in early childhood, while the brain still is rapidly developing and has the capacity to use such defenses.
 And because I learned to use these defenses when I was very young and my brain wired based on my experiences of the world around me, I learned that this was a very effective strategy for minimizing psychological discomfort.
 Because of this, over time my threshold for what constituted compartment creation lowered as I relied more and more on this coping mechanism.
-Because I was able to compartmentalize my experience, I subconsciously learned to separate the good aspects of my life---like emotions of happiness, contentment, and happy memories---from the bad aspects of my life---like anger, grief, and memories of trauma.
+Because I was able to compartmentalize my experience, I subconsciously learned to separate the good aspects of my life---like emotions of happiness, contentment, and good memories---from the bad aspects of my life---like anger, grief, and memories of trauma.
 Additionally, I learned to use compartmentalization in areas of my life that weren't inherently traumatic.
 While this started as a very effective coping mechanism in response to childhood trauma, it has rapidly turned maladaptive as I have continually created compartments to respond to adult stressors.